-This collection is available as free download, and you can make copies of the complete file and share the complete file freely.
+This story is available as a free download, and you can make copies of the complete file and share the complete file freely.
 If printed, the pages are best suited for A5.

-It is not allowed to use any separate part of this collection, be it an idea, a quote, extract or graphic in any context.
-It is not allowed to sell this collection or any part of it.
+It is not allowed to use any separate part of this story, be it an idea, a quote, extract or graphic in any context.
+It is not allowed to sell this story or any part of it.